-Back when I wrote Forever in a Werke in 2015, I hadn’t come to full fruition with the type of vehicle enthusiast I’m still coming to be.
-I was only writing about material things and areas of my interest with much substance in mind.
-I expressed my infatuation of other peoples’ possessions.
-Which is what most people do in general but I was only infatuated.
-And back then my E39 BMW was well on its way, until this past December.
-Four days prior to my 30th birthday, I spun out of control driving up Caesar Chavez Boulevard during Portland’s second winter snow/ice storm of that season.
-I nearly totaled it.
-And my ill Father at the time had passed on the very next morning.
-So, I had a lot of emotional energy channeled toward what car I was going to buy and cure next.
-That’s what I was about.
+When I wrote Forever in a Werke in 2015, I hadn’t come to full fruition with the type of vehicle enthusiast I’m still becoming.
+I was writing about material things and areas of my interest with much substance in mind.
+I expressed my infatuation with other people’s possessions.
+Which is what most people do in general, but I was just that, infatuated.
+Considering my E39 BMW was well on its way, it wasn’t until this past December where I had to let go, let grow.

-These OEM M6 wheels also exposed the wheel hub’s rust.
+Therims, however, exposed the wheel hub’s rust.